|

 more -F options that fine tune what to match against.
 Rather than

-list all the valid field types here, the reader should look at
+list all the valid field types here, the reader should look at the

-what it means.
+it means.
 But it's worth mentioning a couple things.

 The audit system considers uids to be unsigned numbers.
 The audit